ONykyf/nvidia-340-390-470-580-slackbuilds/README.md

 git clone https://github.com/ONykyf/nvidia-340-390-470-580-slackbuilds.git
 cd nvidia-340-390-470-580-slackbuilds
 ```
 Using this method gives you the opportunity to later simply update the repository by running `git pull origin main` in `nvidia-340-390-470-580-slackbuilds` directory.
-Please be advised that the initial download of the Git repository is about 480 Mb.
+Please be advised that the initial download of the Git repository is about 517 Mb.

 ## How to build and install

 Just run `nvidia-legacy${VERSION}-kernel.SlackBuild` and `nvidia-legacy${VERSION}-driver.SlackBuild` in the respective directories for the VERSION you need, and install the obtained packages.

 Observe that `*.run` installers from NVidia are one level up in the directory hierarchy to save space.
-Files for 340 and 390 are included, but the installers for 470 (266455 Kb) and 580 (388688 Kb) are not because of their size (266455 Kb).
+Files for 340 and 390 are included, but the installers for 470 (266455 Kb) and 580 (388688 Kb) are not because of their size.
 The scripts `get_NVIDIA-Linux-x86_64-470.256.02.run.sh` and `get_NVIDIA-Linux-x86_64-580.159.03.run.sh` will download them for you.

 The created packages and build logs are put alongside the build scripts (not in `/tmp` or wherever).
 You can move them to another place to keep the cloned repository intact and not to lose the built packages in case of a repository update.